1. What is a Struck Off Company?

 If you are a director of a struck off company, it is important to seek legal advice as soon as possible to understand your rights and obligations.
 Some specific steps that you may need to take as a director of a struck off company include:

 As a director of a struck off company, it is also important to be aware of your potential personal liability for the company’s debts and liabilities.
 In some cases, directors may be held personally liable for the company’s debts if the company is unable to pay them.
+This is called lifting the corporate veil.
+It’s important to seek legal advice to understand your potential personal liability and to take steps to protect your personal assets if necessary.

 6. What should a shareholder of a struck off company do?